On your dashboard blank sheet, you will see 3 buttons on the left:

 fields used, calculation mode (count, sum, etc.), and display (title, labels, colors)

-• To the right of the id field you just added, expand the options with the arrow and choose Count: here we want to count the rows, not sum them.
+Fields, search for status_complete: click and drag this field to the Legend area of your chart configuration.id and drag the field to the Values area of the configuration.id field you just added, expand the options with the arrow and choose Count: here we want to count the rows, not sum them.

 The Format section of the Visualizations tab in the chart configuration lets you edit the title, colors, labels, etc.